rouanw/style-guide-demo/README.md

 gulp
 ```

+Open `index.html` for the web page and `style-guide.html` for the style guide.

-You can have SCSS automatically compiled while you edit by running `gulp watch`.
+You can have your SCSS automatically compiled while you edit by running `gulp watch`.